mateuszniechwiej/MS-2-Quiz-game/README.md

 A solution to satisfy user requirements:
   * "Sticky" navbar with Captions with name of the game.
-  * Quizz question with 4 choices for each questions in the active quiz area
+  * Quiz question with 4 choices for each question in the active quiz area

+> As a new user, I want to be able to input my name to collect high scores.
+A solution to satisfy user requirements:
+  * When the website starts a modal to input name will be displayed unless the name already present in local storage(in this case player name will be automatically assigned from local storage).

 > As a new user, I want to find clear instructions on how to play the game.